weaveworks/weave-gitops-private/docs/README.md

 ### Could you use these guidelines for retroactive decisions or designs?

-The guidelines are thought for mainly discoverying new problems, bring alignment along the way and document.
+The guidelines are thought for mainly discovering new problems, bringing alignment along the way and document.
 A retrospectrive action definitely makes sense whether any of the previous outcomes (potentially the two later) are not achived with the current status quo.